NabaDurga and Her eight Divine Powers – Based on Hindu Mythology

 The Creation of this Feminine Image is no one but our Mother goddess Durga whom we worship every year around this time with absolute sincerity and solemnity.
 The Mother goddess Durga represents a united front of all Divine forces against the negative forces of evil and wickedness.
 She stands and acts as a universal protector of all the evil forces.
 She also acts as a destroyer of all the wickedness.

-The teeth were formed from the light of Projapati, the lord of creatures; the Triad of her eyes was born from the light the fire of god; the eyebrows from the Sandhyas i.e., sunrise and sunset; the ear from the light of Vayu, the Wind god.
+The teeth were formed from the light of Prajapati, the lord of creatures; the Triad of her eyes was born from the light the fire of God; the eyebrows from the Sandhyas i.e., sunrise and sunset; the ear from the light of Vayu, the Wind god.
 Thus, from the energy of these gods, as well as from many other gods, was formed the goddess Mother Durga.

 After the completion of the formation of Her different body parts the Superior gods and the other subordinates further, gifted

 the Mother goddess Durga with their Deadly Divine Weapons and other divine objects to help her in her battle with the demon, Mahishasur.
-Lord Shiva gave her a trident (trishul) while Lord Vishnu gave her a disc (shudharshan chakra).
-Varun, gave her aconch and lasso, and Agni gave her a spear.
+Lord Shiva gave her a trident (Trishul) while Lord Vishnu gave her a disc (Sudarshan chakra).
+Varun gave her a conch and lasso, and Agni gave her a spear.
 From Vayu, she received arrows.
-Indra gave her a thunderbolt, and the gift of his white-skinned elephant Airavata with a bell.
+Indra gave her a thunderbolt and the gift of his white-skinned elephant Airavata with a bell.
 From Yuma, she received a sword and shield and from Vishwakarma (god of Architecture), an axe and armour.

 Devi Durga having been strengthened with all the Deadly Divine Weapons broke into roaring laughter again and again.
-At Her loud roaring laughter the whole Universe began to rock vehemently.
+From her loud roaring laughter, the whole Universe began to rock vehemently.
 Such rock echoed all the corners of the Heaven, the Earth and the hell.
 The Devatas (the gods) joyfully welcomed the Devi Durga and Her Lion troops.
 The saints and the hermits from the Earth respectfully bowed down their heads, greeted and wished Her all success in this ensuing violent battle with the demon king Mahishasur and his race.

 However, a super monster, Uudarga reached the battlefield with a huge fleet of sixty thousand chariots to take part in the fight.
-Ausura Mahahanu brought five million chariots; Asiloma entered the field with his very large fleet of twenty five million chariots.
+Asura Mahahanu brought five million chariots; Asiloma entered the field with his very large fleet of twenty-five million chariots.
 Many thousands and thousands of soldier elephants, soldier horses surround the whole battlefield to fight with the Devi Durga.